 Dr. Enig responds, "The fact is that for the last four decades, saturated fats have been condemned for the misdeeds of polyunsaturated fats, trans fats, and refined carbohydrates.”

 Saturated fats are not only good for you...they are essential, and may keep you from having a heart attack or stroke.
 Your body needs saturated fat to nourish your heart, brain, nerves and hormones.
 Every cell membrane is ideally made up of 50% saturated fat including your brain.

 So what are the lessons here?
 Be careful who you trust.
-The tried and true heart healthy food that our ancestors ate, such as butter, meat and eggs not only taste best but they are the best heart healthy foods!
+The tried and true old time foods such as butter, meat and eggs not only taste best but they are the best heart healthy foods!

 I'm here to help, to be your advisor and heart health coach.
 I want you avoid the pitfalls and false starts that I have made.
 And I've made plenty of them.

 Take some time and browse through some to the articles on our website.
 I think you may be surprised what you find.

 We also invite you to take a look at a few heart health testimonials.

 Be sure to sign up for our Free Vital Aging Newsletter!